rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-06-30###
+- Fix Info Pages.
+Add States.
+Fix some styles.
+I had to fix those info pages as mentioned in the last note, as they were overwritten by the location import.
+I took a little while yesterday (sunday) and entered about half, and started early this morning and finished entering the rest.
+I moved on to the State pages.
+Which i did not include in the location import cause i didn't have them from sadie to start with, and it would have complicated things a little.
+So I decided instead of adding a parser for the states, for now I will just enter them there's only 50.
+So that's what I've done.
+Adding a parser for it won't be too difficult, but isn't worth getting hung up on at this point if i don't have to.
+So I added those.
+I had to fix a few styles around the site, mostly for the state pages.

+###2014-06-27###
+- Work on importing and updating the location pages.
+Lots of work done with this.
+Very progressive, uses some technologies from the google import script to download the content right from google to run the import script.
+This ended up being the most efficient system, but getting it set, and figuring out how to make it work best, took a while to figure out.
+There are multiple positives here, it is effectively using the end routine for the google import.
+It successfully updated all the location pages with correct style (as in paragraph separation, which reading from the Word doc was giving errors).
+And this process is easily repeatable to update content in the future, and doesn't have to start from the beginning each time.
+Unfortunately, I had not taken into account the new info pages, and therefor the location pages over-wrote those pages.
+Which just sucks.
+So I have to enter those back in there.

 ###2014-06-26###
 - Got the rest of the info pages into the site.
 I set up the about us page. set footer links, to piont to all the info apges. made a "More Info" page for the links I didn't know where else to put, so the footer didn't get too huge, I added pages linked in the footer to this list too.
 I also added those few more descriptions Sadie gave me.
 All products have descriptions now.
 I did a little more work on the locations, but mostly I worked on setting up all those info pages.
 I'll commit the new code and that will fix a lot of style issues currently on dev.